awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Enabling.md

 1. For **Actions**, choose **Start activity stream**\.

    The **Start database activity stream: *name*** window appears, where *name* is your RDS instance\.

 1. Enter the following settings:
-   + For **Master key**, choose a key from the list of AWS KMS customer master keys \(CMKs\)\.
+   + For **AWS KMS key**, choose a key from the list of AWS KMS keys\.

-     RDS for Oracle uses the master key to encrypt the key that in turn encrypts database activity\.
-Choose a master key other than the default key\.
+     RDS for Oracle uses the KMS key to encrypt the key that in turn encrypts database activity\.
+Choose a KMS key other than the default key\.
 For more information about encryption keys and AWS KMS, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide\.*
    + For **Database activity events**, choose **Include Oracle native audit fields** to include Oracle\-specific audit fields in the stream\.
    + Choose **Immediately**\.